KKural/crime-location-choice-studies/Systematic_Review_Manuscript.md

 This systematic scoping review of 51 crime location choice studies reveals a field characterized by **sophisticated theoretical alignment** between spatial scale and research questions, contradicting assumptions about purely pragmatic or arbitrary methodological choices.
 The analysis demonstrates that researchers systematically match spatial unit sizes to criminological processes, with micro-environmental crimes using units < 0.01 km², property crimes using neighborhood-level units (0.1-1.0 km²), and general crime studies using administrative units (1.0-5.0 km²).

 The **rejection of technological determinism** represents a crucial finding.
-Despite dramatic improvements in computational power and data availability over two decades, researchers have not systematically moved toward finer spatial resolutions (β = -0.051, p = 0.21).
-Instead, **institutional context emerges as the primary driver** of methodological variation, with 31.1% of variance in spatial unit selection attributable to country-level factors.
+Despite dramatic improvements in computational power and data availability over two decades, researchers have not systematically moved toward finer spatial resolutions (β = 0.012, p > 0.05).
+Instead, **institutional context emerges as the primary driver** of methodological variation, with 33.1% intraclass correlation indicating substantial country-level clustering in spatial unit selection.

 ### 5.1 Key Contributions